Isoheptane/isoheptane.github.io/content/posts/secure-boot/index.en.md

 Install your own PK certificate and KEK certificates, then sign EFI binaries with your own db keys.

 ### Using Signed Bootloaders
 Using signed bootloaders like [shim](https://aur.archlinux.org/packages/shim-signed) to load other EFI binaries. shim won't load EFI binaries without a valid signature.
 It uses **Machine Owner Key List (MokList)**.
-EFI binaries will be loaded only when the binray is signed with corresponding privates keys of public keys in MokList or its hash is in MokList.
+EFI binaries will be loaded only when the binary is signed with corresponding privates keys of public keys in MokList or its hash is in MokList.
 Otherwise bootloader will refuse to load the EFI binary.
 You can manage MokList using tools provided by the bootloader.

 ## Implementing Secure Boot
 Now I will demonstrate how to set up Secure Boot using own keys and certificates.
 In next steps, they will require commands provided by [`efitools`](https://archlinux.org/packages/extra/x86_64/efitools/) and [`sbsigntools`].